spilman6/courses/pages/modern-javascript/routing-and-mongodb.md

 	</div>
 </details>

-## Adding Data and Setting up our Connection
+## Adding Data and Connection Setup

 Next we will add a few pokemon to our database, and then install the `mongodb` package using npm.